For the financial year ending 30 April 2016

 Since the year end we have completed a review of our internal policies to ensure our compliance with the Act and as part of this exercise a standalone Anti Modern Slavery Policy has been adopted which reflects our commitment to implementing and enforcing effective practices and controls to ensure modern slavery is not taking place in our business and supply chains.
 We support openness about raising any concerns of human rights violations like modern slavery and our Whistleblowing Policy encourages staff to report genuine concerns about wrongdoing or legal breaches - this policy has been specifically reviewed to ensure it adequately covers modern slavery and human trafficking concerns.

-Over the course of the last twelve months, Browne Jacobson has raised awareness about the Act initially amongst senior management of the organisation – in particular at Operations Board and Risk and Compliance Committee level within the firm.
+Over the course of the last twelve months, Browne Jacobson has raised awareness about the Act initially amongst senior management of the organisation - in particular at Operations Board and Risk & Compliance Committee level within the firm.

 Our new Anti Modern Slavery Policy applies to all persons working for us or on our behalf in any capacity.
 All managers dealing with those most at risk of encountering modern slavery issues, such as those working in the areas of procurement and business operations, must ensure those individuals reporting to them understand and comply with our Anti Modern Slavery Policy.